waku-org/nwaku/docs/tutorial/onchain-rln-relay-chat2.md

 ## Overview
 Figure 1 provides an overview of the interaction of the chat2 clients with the test fleets and the membership contract.
-At a high level,  when a chat2 client is spun up with Waku-RLN-Relay mounted in on-chain mode, it creates rln credentials (i.e., an identity key and an identity commitment key) and sends a transaction to the membership contract to register the corresponding membership identity commitment key.
+At a high level,  when a chat2 client is run with Waku-RLN-Relay mounted in on-chain mode, it creates RLN credential (i.e., an identity key and an identity commitment key) and sends a transaction to the membership contract to register the corresponding membership identity commitment key.
 This transaction will also transfer `0.001` Ethers to the contract as membership fee.
 This amount plus the transaction fee will be deducted from the supplied Goerli account.
-Once the transaction is mined and the registration is successful, the registered credentials will get displayed on the console of your chat2 client.
+Once the transaction is mined and the registration is successful, the registered credential will get displayed on the console of your chat2 client.
-You may copy the displayed rln credentials and reuse them for the future execution of the chat2 application.
+You may copy the displayed RLN credential and reuse them for the future execution of the chat2 application.
-Proper instructions in this regard is provided in the following [section](#how-to-reuse-rln-credentials).
+Proper instructions in this regard is provided in the following [section](#how-to-reuse-rln-credential).
-If you choose not to reuse the same credentials, then for each execution, a new registration takes place and more funds get deducted from your Goerli account.
+If you choose not to reuse the same credential, then for each execution, a new registration will take place and more funds will get deducted from your Goerli account.
 Under the hood, the chat2 client constantly listens to the membership contract and keeps itself updated with the latest state of the group.

 In the following test setting, the chat2 clients are to be connected to the Waku test fleets as their first hop.